Why do we need a “Blue Wave?”

 Volunteer with state-specific voting rights groups.

 Many national organizations are fighting for voting rights for all.
 They need your help.

+We’re electing progressives where it counts the most.
 Join the data-driven, people-powered movement to flip our country around.

-We can’t flip Congress without the states.
 State governments often draw the district maps for national elections—and controlling that process has given the GOP an unfair advantage.
 States control voting methods and set voting requirements.
 When the GOP suppresses votes, Dems lose.